 'Pa Pa Pa Pa Paaa!' or however you sing it!
 1968 marked the first broadcast of that famous YTV jingle along with the debut of the station's chevron which would serve the station for well over 30 years

-1969 – 1981
+1969 - 1982

 The swish 1960s animation may have gone but these static idents were no less scary!
 Thankfully, programme slides were used to introduce most of the programmes with the ident only appearing generally before the news, and as a frontcap for programmes made by Yorkshire.

 21st Birthday (1989)